 check your teacher's web site if there is one.
-Parents/guardians, if your child reports not having any assigned homework they should perform one hour of reading.
+Parents/guardians, if your child reports not having any assigned homework please have your child choose a book of interest to read for an hour.

 Homework make-up

 Homework missed due to absence has to be made up when you come back.
 In extreme situations, your teachers may give you more time or may waive or modify some of the assignments.
 Please consider calling classmates for getting a lead on the missed assignments; also, many learning communities have their own websites.